tskit-dev/tutorials/args.md

 )
 ```

-Because of the loss of information, the ARG likelihood cannot be calculated.
+Because of the loss of information, the ARG likelihood cannot be calculated from the
-We can still, however, calculate the *mutation likelihood* (i.e. the likelihood
+simplified tree sequence.
+We can still, however, calculate the *mutation likelihood*
-of the observed pattern of mutations, given the genealogy) because the topology
+(i.e. the likelihood of the observed pattern of mutations, given the genealogy) because
-and branch lengths of the local trees remain unchanged after simplification:
+the topology and branch lengths of the local trees remain unchanged after simplification:

 ```{code-cell}
 print("Log likelihood of mutations given the genealogy:")